Table of contents:

 The decision to get tested for BRCA mutations is up to you; however, based on your genetic and/or medical history, your OB/GYN or healthcare provider may recommend you receive a test.
 Having an open conversation about your risk or concerns with your healthcare provider could potentially help increase your chances of early detection, which typically makes cancers easier to treat.

 Depending on your lifestyle and age, your doctor may recommend different tests or screenings during your annual checkup.
 In order to stay on top of your health, ask your gynecologist if you should be paying special attention to any area of your health or if you should have anything “checked out.”
+You can easily and conveniently check your hormone levels at any time with our at-home female hormone test kit to get a full understanding of your health.

 The entire point of having regular checkups is to make sure you're at optimal health, so sometimes you just need to ask if you are healthy and if everything looks normal.
 Your gynecologist or healthcare provider should not only be checking aspects of your reproductive health, but also evaluating other areas of your health like your mental well-being.
 Asking this question and being able to check all the boxes for your overall wellness can be a great feeling and help eliminate anxiety or answer questions you’ve had about your health.